Dictation is a feature of Deepgram’s Speech-to-Text API that converts spoken dictation commands into their corresponding punctuation marks.

 This feature enhances the readability of transcriptions by accurately representing verbal commands as punctuation.
 For example, saying “comma” as a word will be transcribed as the punctuation mark ”,”.

-parameter must also be enabled for Dictation to work.
+To enable Dictation, set the dictation parameter to true in your API request.
+Note that the punctuate parameter must also be enabled for Dictation to work.

 The Punctuation feature must be enabled for Dictation to work.
-Be sure to add dictation=true&punctuate=true
+Be sure to add dictation=true&punctuate=true to your request.

 To transcribe audio with dictation enabled, run the following cURL command in a terminal or your favorite API client: